 Should the pandemic resolve, the part-time job picture may be brighter.
 However, until that occurs, retirees may face challenges in nearly any state.

 If you want to retire well in Connecticut, choosing the right city is essential.
 It ensures you have access to the right amenities and that your money will go as far as possible.

 Greenwich is a popular option, thanks to the city’s high availability of recreation centers and doctor’s offices.
 Ridgefield, New Milford, and Westport are also strong contenders, bring a lot to the table and having a competitive cost of living when compared to the state average.

 How Much Money You Need to Retire Well in Connecticut

 Since Connecticut has a higher cost of living, you’ll likely need more money to retire well there than in some other states.
-While the city you choose does play a role in how far your cash goes, you may want to plan to have at least $78,730 available as yearly income.
+While the city you choose does play a role in how far your cash goes, you may want to plan to have at least $78,730 available as a yearly income.
 That way, you can handle all of your needs and have plenty for wants, ensuring you can enjoy your retirement with greater ease.

 Do you have any tips that can help someone retire well in Connecticut?
 Share your thoughts in the comments below.

 - Here’s How to Retire Well in Georgia